By Jason Damman (2005-11-22)

-JD: Have you ever based characters in your books on people in real life?
+JD: Have you ever based characters in your books on people you know in real life?

 JD: What authors were/are your influence to write?

-JD: What advice do you have for writers that want to be published online or want to publish their own book?
+JD: What advice do you have for writers that want to get published?

 © 2005 Jason Damman